jishu1989/CityBikeTravel_ETL/README.md

 ### Snowflake Load:

-Create a schema in the database, and staging table to load data to the database.
+Create a schema in the database, and staging table for yearly load => pushing data => to the database.